Changi Airport

 Changi Airport serves as the headquarters for several aviation and ground handling entities.
 It is the home base of Singapore Airlines, the nation's flag carrier, along with its associated subsidiaries Singapore Airlines Cargo and Scoot, a regional low-cost carrier.
 The airport also hosts the operations of BOC Aviation, a major aircraft leasing firm.
-Ground and catering services are provided by SATS, whose facilities are located within the airport precincts.
+Ground and catering services are provided by SATS and dnata Singapore (formerly CIAS), whose facilities are located within the airport precincts.
 Owing to Singapore's central geographical location and high volume of international transit traffic, the airport has also been designated a principal cargo hub by FedEx Express, reinforcing its logistical and commercial importance within global air transport networks.
-The airport is managed by the Changi Airport Group, a corporate entity wholly owned by the Ministry of Finance of the Government of Singapore.
+The airport is managed by the Changi Airport Group, a corporate entity owned by the Singapore Government while solely maintained by the Ministry of Finance.

 The airfield infrastructure comprises three operational runways, each measuring 4 km in length.
 While the main airport code is WSSS, the third runway, designated 02R/20L, was formerly part of the adjacent Changi Air Base (East) and used by the Republic of Singapore Air Force (RSAF), carrying the ICAO code WSAC.
 The terminal complex includes four passenger terminals, of which Terminals 1, 2 and 3 are directly connected to Jewel Changi Airport, a mixed-use development featuring retail, dining and entertainment facilities integrated with airport infrastructure.
+A fifth terminal is currently under construction.